 Guidance for consumer, including a full list of eligibility requirements can be found here:

 If you are eligible under the scheme, you will not have to pay the amount covered by the grant.
-You will need to complete certain paperwork but your chosen installer will be responsible for claiming the money back from OLEV after the chargepoint has been installed.
+You will need to complete certain paperwork but your chosen installer will be responsible for claiming the money back from OZEV after the chargepoint has been installed.

-OLEV’s website contains relevant news, research and statistics, and information and guidance on EVs and its Electric Vehicle Home Charging Scheme, including the relevant eligibility criteria.
+OZEV’s website contains relevant news, research and statistics, and information and guidance on EVs and its Electric Vehicle Home Charging Scheme, including the relevant eligibility criteria.

 Energy Saving Trust Scotland (EST Scotland) Grant